A fast connection is going to be preferable! 100%

 Naturally, when your Web connection fails, your VoIP phone system will fail too.

-If you have a Web connection which is subject to a lot of downtime, you may want to find a better Web service provider.
+If you have a Web connection that is subject to a lot of downtimes, you may want to find a better Web service provider.

 It’s the key to enjoying VoIP phone system stability.